ai4se4ai-lab/YouTubeRetriver/README.md

 ## Disclaimer

-This application is not affiliated with, maintained, authorized, endorsed, or sponsored by YouTube or Google.
+This application is not affiliated with, maintained, authorized, endorsed, or sponsored by YouTube, Google, or OpenAI.